FitSNAP/FitSNAP/docs/source/Pytorch.rst

   restarting an existing fit, or for calculating test errors.

 - :code:`energy_weight` is a scalar constant multiplied by the mean squared energy error in the loss function.
 Declaring this parameter will override the weights in the GROUPS section for all configs.
-  We therefore call this the "global energy weight".
+We therefore call this the *global energy weight*.
+If you want to specify energy weights for each group, do so in the GROUPS section.

 - :code:`force_weight` is a scalar constant multiplied by the mean squared force error in the loss function.
 Declaring this parameter will override the weights in the GROUPS section for all configs.
-  We therefore call this the "global force weight".
+We therefore call this the *global force weight*.
+If you want to specify force weights for each group, do so in the GROUPS section.

 - :code:`training_fraction` is a decimal fraction of how much of the total data should be trained on.
-The leftover code:`1.0 - training_fraction` portion is used for calculating validation errors during a fit.
+The leftover :code:`1.0 - training_fraction` portion is used for calculating validation errors during a fit.
+Declaring this parameter will override the training/testing fractions in the GROUPS section for all configs.
+We therefore call this the *global training fraction*.
+If you want to specify training/testing fractions for each group, do so in the GROUPS section.

 - :code:`multi_element_option` is a scalar that determines how to handle multiple element types.